sleekmason/Lilidog/README.md

 ### Features:

-- Based on Debian Stable with contrib and non-free sources enabled by default. <br/>
+- Based on Debian bullseye with contrib and non-free sources enabled by default. <br/>
-Debian backport sources can be added during installation.
+Debian backport sources can be added during installation. __Please use the the "expert installer" to add backports.__

 - Switch between four different panels on the fly. - Customize your own to be toggled when desired.